(Published in GralsWelt 35/2005)

 Since then, due to the ideologically based “reforms”, most of our schools and universities have slipped into the second class: For example, who still knows today that well into the 20th century, 30 percent of all scientific publications published worldwide were in German?

 Since then, the foolish doctrine of "continuous economic growth" has been in force - an impossibility under natural law.
 (See.
-"More, more and more, more„)
+"More, always more, even more")

 Since then, the aim has been to test “the resilience of the economy” with steadily increasing taxes and duties, and the state and authorities to operate as if they had unlimited funds at their disposal for all time (and not only in Germany, but in many other countries).